I’ve never been one for annual reviews, but I thought I would try this year.

 I Connected And Networked With New People:

-Online, there are a plethora of people who get what I’m about and vice versa.
-I have a wanderlust and entrepreneurial spirit and It’s nice to be able to connect with other like minded people and share stories rather than working in a vacuum.
+There is a plethora of people online who get what I’m about and vice versa.
+I have a wanderlust and entrepreneurial spirit, and It’s nice to connect with other like-minded people and share stories rather than working in a vacuum.
 The internet has made this possible.

-The first person I ever reached out to happens to be Benny Hsu at www.getbusylivingblog.com.
-I found him on Twitter and liked what he had to say about personal development so I reached out to him.
-I’m really glad I did because it gave me the guts to connect with others after that.
-Plus I love cheering for him and seeing all his successes in life.
+The first person I ever reached out to is Benny Hsu at www.getbusylivingblog.com (the blog no longer exists).
+I found him on Twitter and liked what he had to say about personal development, so I reached out to him.
+I’m glad I did because it gave me the guts to connect with others after that.
+Plus, I love cheering for him and seeing all his successes.

 Learned My Limits:

-I tend to try to be super human and do everything myself.
+One of my weaknesses is I try to do everything myself.

-This year I am proud to say I asked for help.
+This year I am proud to say I asked for help and set limits.

-I had to set a limit.
-I was so stressed out over all that I had to do.
-Between, travelling, visas, the kids, cooking, making sleeping masks by hand, homeschooling and more, I was a miserable bitch.
-There I said it.
+Between travelling, visas, the kids, cooking, making sleeping masks by hand, homeschooling and more, I was miserable.

 Allowing myself to let things go and ask for help has given me some breathing room and made me less irritable.